Recent Posts

 Following my recent article regarding the personal coats of arms for members of the clergy below the rank of bishop in the Episcopal Church and Church of England, I am presenting a few examples of personal and impaled arms of bishops.
 Click here to read my previous post regarding personal arms for the clergy in the Episcopal/Anglican tradition.
 As the reader will see, I'm also playing around with various ribbons, legends, and mitre colors as I attempt to standardize diocesan arms.
 Please bear with me!

 A few observations.
 The arms I've rendered, interestingly enough, would be considered historical as these prelates have long since fulfilled their earthly ministry.
-In my data of personal arms for bishops, I have but only one design for a present-day bishop in the Episcopal Church who bears these in addition to those of his see.
-Perhaps the idea of having personal arms, much less displaying an impaled version, have become a relic of the past in the Episcopal Church.
+In my data of personal arms for bishops, I have two designs for active bishops, one for a retired bishop, in the Episcopal Church.
+Perhaps the idea of having personal arms, much less displaying an impaled version, has become a relic of the past in the Episcopal Church.

 Ensigning personal and/or impaled coats of arms of bishops with a mitre rather than a galero is an Anglican method used widely to this day.
 While nothing prevents a bishop in the Episcopal Church from ensigning arms with the galero and pendant tassels, those arms would certainly stand out in a crowd of episcopal heraldry.